It’s Not Ozzie and Harriet: Estate Planning for Modern Families

-Tax attorney Paul Hood will share his personal and professional knowledge on estate planning for blended families.
+Tax attorney Paul Hood shares his personal and professional knowledge on estate planning for blended families.
 Presented in partnership by The Community Foundation for Greater New Haven, the Valley Community Foundation, Fairfield County's Community Foundation and the Jewish Foundation of Greater New Haven

 Sep 22, 2022